-Saanich Fire Department responsible for administration of Saanich's Emergency Program.
+Saanich Fire Department The is responsible for administration of Saanich's Emergency Program.
 The program provides for continuity in government and preservation of life and property through a coordinated response by elected officials, municipal departments, volunteer services and outside agencies who are able to assist during a major emergency or disaster.

-The Deputy Fire Chief is the Emergency Program Coordinator and is responsible for maintaining Saanich's emergency plan and municipal ensuring kev staff departments are trained in emergency preparedness practices and ready to respond should a major emergency or disaster unfold.
+The Deputy Fire Chief is the Emergency Program Coordinator and is responsible for maintaining Saanich's emergency plan and ensuring key municipal staff and departments are trained in emergency preparedness practices and ready to respond should a major emergency or disaster unfold.

-BUDGET SUMMAR RY
+BUDGET SUMMARY

 2019 Net Budget \$ 438,900

 2018 Net Budget \$ 426,000

 Net Change \$ 12,900

 Change by % 3.03%

 2019 FTE 3.00

 2018 FTE 3.00

 FTE Change 0.00

 FTE Change % 0.00%

 Carbon Footprint (CO2e) n/a